-When you join a Medicare Advantage Plan, you use the health insurance card that you get from the plan for your health care.
-In most of these plans, there generally are extra benefits and lower co-payments than in the Original Medicare Plan.
+In most of these plans, there generally have lower out of pocket costs than in the Original Medicare Plan.
 Most Medicare Advantage Plans are managed care plans, usually a health maintenance organization (HMO) or a preferred provider organization (PPO) and you may have to see doctors that belong to the plan or go to certain hospitals to get services.

 To join a Medicare Advantage Plan, you must have Medicare Part A and Part B. You will have to pay your monthly Medicare Part B premium to Medicare.
-In addition, you may have to pay a monthly premium to your Medicare Advantage Plan for the extra benefits that they offer.
-In 2020, the standard Part B premium amount is $144.60 (or higher depending on your income).
-However, some people who get Social Security benefits pay less than this amount, $135 on average in 2019.
+In addition, you may have to pay a monthly cost to your Medicare Advantage Plan.
+In 2023, the standard Part B premium amount is $164.90 (or higher depending on your income).
+However, some people who get Social Security benefits pay less than this amount.

 Keep in mind that Medicare limits when you can join, switch, or drop a Medicare Advantage Plan.
 You can join a plan when you first become eligible for Medicare.
 This is anytime beginning three months before the month you turn 65 and ends three months after the month you turned 65.